predictivetechnologysystems/MachineTrader-Community/README.md

 # Modifying your Default Market Indicators and Watchlist

 Download json file "Customize Market Indicators.json" and import to your instance.
+To view the instructional video, click here: https://drive.google.com/file/d/1Kz-h77E0QO-SEA_qbdGFgaBQUwJ2V1mk/view?usp=sharing

 One of the first things you may decide to do once your personal MachineTrader instance is up and running is to modify the default tickers that are used in the Watchlist and as market Indicators.
 The "Customize Market Indicators" json allows you to do just that.